kconner/AllYourFault/Plan.md

             - Scroll view with start and end time parameters
             - Collection view with cells per year
             - Dots on cells for features in that year
-        - Loading state and empty state
+        - Loading message and empty message
+        - Show and hide controls and loading / empty message
         - Style adjustments
         - Hard part is over; add cool stuff as needed
         - Keep annotations visible and animation playing while new data loads